Investing Real Estate Investing

 If you’re investigating how to invest in real estate, you’ve likely come across the term REIT.
 According to the U.S. Securities and Exchange Commission, “A REIT is a company that owns and typically operates income-producing real estate or related assets.”
 The National Association of Real Estate Investment Trusts, known more simply as Nareit, expands on this definition to also include companies that finance income-producing properties.

-The structure of some REITs allows individuals to invest in physical real estate they likely could not afford to invest in on their own.
+I like REITs because they allow individuals to invest in physical real estate they likely could not afford to invest in on their own.
 After all, purchasing and managing physical real estate assets could easily cost hundreds of thousands, if not millions, of dollars.
+That’s money that I personally don’t have at this stage of my life.
+But REITs could allow me to still diversify my portfolio with real estate.

 REITs usually help investors earn money in two ways: